How to buy the best Tassimo coffee machine

 By Yvette Fletcher

-Interested in buying a Tassimo capsule coffee machine?
-Our expert guide explains why you may buy a Tassimo over a Nespresso or Dolce Gusto
+Interested in buying a Tassimo coffee machine?
+Our expert guide explains what Tassimo machines offer and how to choose the best

 Tassimo machines make more than just coffee.
 There are more than 50 different-flavoured Tassimo pods available, including hot chocolate and various teas.
 But is Tassimo right for you?
 And if so, which model is the best?